jonatronblah/llm/README.md

 memory=32GB`
 - This template is built around cpu/cuda.
 You'll need a gpu that supports CUDA 12.6 and has 16 gb of memory to run at decent speed without making any changes.
 - This project uses `nvidia/cuda:12.6.2-cudnn-runtime-ubuntu22.04` as a base image.
 Other CUDA versions, configurations and operating systems can be found on nvidia's CUDA docker repository: https://hub.docker.com/r/nvidia/cuda
+- If you need a sanity check on retrieval, you can always call `llm.complete(<query>)` to use the model instance without RAG.